moopress/doc.builderplus/index.md

 ## Translation

 LawyerPlus supports [Translation](http://codex.wordpress.org/Translating_WordPress) through conventional WordPress translation method.
-For the translation template for the theme see the theme directory `medicalplus\lang\medicalplus.pot`.
+For the translation template for the theme see the theme directory `lawyerplus\lang\lawyerplus.pot`.
 For more info on translating with WordPress, see the new [WordPress Handbook entry on translation](https://make.wordpress.org/polyglots/handbook/#).

 # Support